-Service Area: LDa is available to complete projects throughout the New England area, with a particular emphasis on Boston and it's surrounding communities.
+Service Area: LDa is available to complete projects throughout the New England area, with a particular emphasis on Boston, Cape Cod and it's surrounding communities.

 LDa’s approach to sustainability is deceptively simple: we apply common sense solutions to complex problems.
 In all of our work we strive to balance functional needs with the constraints of budget, schedule and aesthetics.
 We offer sustainable design services for new construction, renovation, interior design, and energy consulting projects of all sizes.
 Our goal is to create inspiring design that is conscious of its ecological footprint.

 From project inception through construction to occupancy, LDa considers a broad range of ecological design drivers, including a home’s location and orientation; appropriate site development; water usage and runoff; energy consumption; low embodied energy and non-toxic materials and finishes; general indoor air quality; and the use of natural daylight and views.
 Our long standing commitment to sustainable design helps steer our clients’ visions into truly enduring solutions through the thoughtful application of well-researched, reliable and energy–conscious strategies.